-- 1. Placing a reasonable student 1 or students in fear of harm to that student's or those students' person or property. - 2.
+- 1. Placing a reasonable student or students in fear of harm to that student's or those students' person or property. - 2.
 Causing a reasonable student to experience a substantially detrimental effect on his or her physical or mental health. - 3.
-Causing a reasonable student to experience a substantial interference with his or her academic performance. - 4.
-Causing a reasonable student to experience a substantial interference with his or her ability to participate in or benefit from the services, activities, or privileges provided by TCS.
+Causing a reasonable student to experience a substantial interference with his or her academic performance. - Causing a reasonable student to experience a substantial interference with the student's ability to participate in or benefit from the services, activities, or privileges provided by TCS.